DataDog/kics/documentation/rules/k8s/role_binding_to_default_service_account.md

 ### Description

- No Role or ClusterRole should bind to a default service account.
+ No RoleBinding or ClusterRoleBinding should bind to the default ServiceAccount.
+Binding roles to the default ServiceAccount grants those permissions to all pods that use that account in the namespace, increasing the risk of unintended privilege escalation.
+This undermines least-privilege principles and can expose workloads to unnecessary privileges.

 ## Compliant Code Examples